 Segregation

-Make sure you’ve got good systems in place to separate hair waste from the rest of your commercial waste, like general waste, dry mixed recycling, food waste or anything else.
+You need to make sure you’ve got good systems in place to separate hair waste from the rest of your commercial waste, like general waste, dry mixed recycling, food waste or anything else.

 Have a separate box for your hair waste clippings so that it’s easy to donate to companies to recycle.